FAQs

 This is a difficult question to answer, which depends on many factors.
 Most important, of course, is the nature of the presenting problem or the reason the individual is seeking counseling.
 In some cases, there may be a specific issue that needs to be addressed (e.g., a relationship conflict), which might lend itself to a shorter term course of treatment (e.g. 8-12 sessions).
 In other cases, the individual may be at a point in life where his or her established patterns of functioning do not seem to be working anymore.
 This situation usually requires a more in-depth psychological exploration.
 For better or worse, ingrained patterns of thought and behavior simply cannot be changed in a matter of weeks; considerable time and effort is required.
 Committing to a sustained course of treatment may be the only way of getting at the core problem, rather than just “treating the symptom.”

-Although this is certainly an important consideration—and is sometimes the first question asked—we encourage clients not to base their selection of a therapist on cost alone.
-We typically discuss fee arrangements with new clients during the first session but, to give you some idea, our usual fee is $125 an hour.
-We are committed, however, to providing care to those who are unable to pay our usual fee.
-Therefore, we set aside a certain portion of our professional time to see clients on a sliding-scale basis.
+I typically discuss fee arrangements with new clients during the first session.
+I am committed, however, to providing care to those who are unable to pay my usual fee.
+Therefore, I set aside a certain portion of my professional time to see clients on a sliding-scale basis.

 Do you accept insurance?

-We are participating network providers for Blue Cross Blue Shield.
-If you have other health insurance coverage, we would be considered “out-of-network” providers.
-This does not mean, however, that you will not be reimbursed for our services.
-At the end of each session, we will provide you with a “superbill” that includes all of the information you need for purposes of filing a claim with your insurance company.
-To avoid any confusion, however, we encourage new clients to check with their insurance company to determine the level of benefits they can expect to receive.
+I am a participating network provider for Blue Cross Blue Shield.
+If you have other health insurance coverage, I would be considered an “out-of-network” provider.
+This does not mean, however, that you will not be reimbursed for my services.
+At the end of each session, I will provide you with a “superbill” that includes all of the information you need for purposes of filing a claim with your insurance company.
+To avoid any confusion, however, I encourage new clients to check with their insurance company to determine the level of benefits they can expect to receive.

 Do you prescribe medication?

-As licensed clinical professional counselors, we are not authorized to prescribe.
-In cases where we believe medication may be appropriate to consider, we will refer you to a physician for an assessment.
-For patients already under a physician's care, we will work closely with that professional to ensure that care is coordinated in an efficient and professional manner.
+As a licensed clinical professional counselor, I am not authorized to prescribe.
+In cases where I believe medication may be appropriate to consider, I will refer you to a physician for an assessment.
+For patients already under a physician’s care, I will work closely with that professional to ensure that care is coordinated in an efficient and professional manner.